jamiemetca/jamiemetca.github.io/STM32/STM32CubeIDE.md

 Run the script.
 I installed everything suggested.
 And agreed to the agreements

 ## Power on
-The board I bought came with example code to flash the LED.
+The board I bought came with example code to flash an onboard LED.
+There is also a jumper clip between D2 ([CN3](/STM pin 5) and GND (CN3 pin 4).
+Removing the jumper clip alters the speed at which the LED blinks.

+TODO: Add video of "out of the box code, with jumper clip on and off.

 The board comes with

 ## First program